 - Sampling: If you suspect a problem, take samples of affected trees or pests to a local agricultural extension office or a specialist who can provide an accurate diagnosis.

 - Integrated Pest Management: Once you have identified a specific pest or disease, consider employing integrated pest management techniques.
-This approach combines biological, cultural, and chemical control methods to minimize the use of pesticides and promote long-term ecological balance.
+This approach combines biological, cultural, and chemical control methods to minimize pesticide use and promote long-term ecological balance.

 Managing Soil and Water Resources